JuozasA/nodejs-operator/README.md

 ## Build and Push operator image to container registry

-Edit Node.js CustomResource so it uses the correct Node.js image from your private repo:
+Edit Node.js CustomResource so it uses the correct Node.js image from your private repo.
+Add/Create you private registry secret and add the name in the CR as well:
 ```
 $ vim deploy/crds/poc.cloud-ninja.name_v1alpha1_poc_cr.yaml
 apiVersion: poc.cloud-ninja.name/v1alpha1